Climbing Alpine peaks on the Route to the Top – Allgäu hiking trilogy

 The Route to the Top is the most demanding route of the Allgäu hiking trilogy.
 As you will hike at alpine heights, you should be sure-footed and an experienced hiker.
 On some days, you will find traditional huts and inns where you can stop for refreshments, but you will have to carry your own provisions on other days.
 Many stages end in a village in the valley where you can stock up on supplies.
 Usually, you can choose from a range of accommodation, but some stages end in a hut in the mountains.
 Make sure you book in advance, especially in summer, as spaces are limited and there is often no alternative accommodation available.
 We also recommend reserving your accommodation in the valley in advance.

 In our Collection, the Route to the Top runs 226 miles (364 km) in an anti-clockwise loop from Halblech.
-Starting at stage 26, you hike through the pre-Alps and up to the highest peaks of the Allgäu.
+You hike through the pre-Alps and up to the highest peaks of the Allgäu.
 The total route is divided into 24 stages with additional so-called “connections.”
 The connections take you to a village with a train station so you can use them as an alternative start and end point if you only want to walk part of the route.
 Many of the stages also end in a town with public transport connections so you can easily choose to just hike for a few days.

 If you would like to walk part of the route, you can reach these start and end points by train: